🚀

 Challenge

 TennisPal had two main challenges: users found it cumbersome to schedule matches, which lowered engagement, and many didn’t know about or see the value in the app’s premium features.
 This made it tough to keep users happy and limited revenue.
-We needed to make the app easier to use and schedule a time to play as well as highlight the benefits of premium features to encourage more users to upgrade.

 Goals